ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 | 11319 | Resource Templates List               |
 | 11320 | Prompts List                          |

-**Note on Encryption**: When encryption is enabled, kind 25910 events are wrapped using NIP-17/NIP-59 encryption and published as kind 1059 events.
+**Note on Encryption**: When encryption is enabled, kind 25910 events are wrapped using [NIP-59](https://github.com/nostr-protocol/nips/blob/master/59.md) and published as kind 1059 events.
 Addressable events (kinds 11316-11320) remain unencrypted for discoverability.

 ## Server Discovery

-CTXVM provides two methods of server discovery, the main differences between these two methods being the visibility of the servers and the way they are advertised.
-Public servers can advertise themselves and their capabilities to improve discoverability when providing a "public" or accessible service.
+ContextVM provides two methods of server discovery, the main differences between these two methods being the visibility of the servers and the way they are advertised.
+Public servers can advertise themselves and their capabilities to improve discoverability.
 Private servers may not advertise themselves and their capabilities, but they can be discovered by clients that know the provider's public key.

 ### Discovery via Server Announcements (Public Servers)

 Public server announcements act as a service catalog, allowing clients to discover servers and their capabilities through replaceable events on the Nostr network.
 This mechanism provides an initial overview of what a server offers, and their public keys to connect with them.
-After discovering a server, clients MUST use the standard MCP initialization process to establish a connection.

 Since each server is uniquely identified by its public key, the announcement events are replaceable (kinds 11316-11320), ensuring that only the most recent version of the server's information is active.

-Providers announce their servers and capabilities by publishing events with kinds 11316 (server), 11317 (tools/list), 11318 (resources/list), and 11330 (prompts/list).
+Providers announce their servers and capabilities by publishing events with kinds 11316 (server), 11317 (tools/list), 11318 (resources/list), 11319 (resource templates/list), and 11320 (prompts/list).

-**Note:** The `content` field of CTXVM events contains stringified MCP messages.
+**Note:** The `content` field of ContextVM events contains stringified MCP messages.
 The examples below present the `content` as a JSON object for readability; it must be stringified before inclusion in a Nostr event.

 #### Server Announcement Event